Updated – 4-18-2017

 - Contact your local code office and find out the different requirements and inspections for your area.
 Remember timber frame construction is a bit different and I would recommend you go and check out my previous article about working with your local code office before you contact them.

 - Sit down and talk through your project with your bank and figure out when they will release their draws.
 Cash is king when it comes to keeping your project rolling and every bank is a little different when it comes to when they will disburse money.
 Sit down with them both before and after you make the schedule.
 This will give you and the bank the big picture about when you will need money.
+Often times you will need to make adjustments to your schedule after getting their draw schedule.

 - Select the best template for your project from the options below or create one from scratch to meet your project parameters.